 If you want to make sure the downloaded source packages are OK, you may check md5sums.
 Just run

-OK, that should have taken care of gpsbabel!
-If you don’t want to make the package yourself and trust my work, you may download it from here:
+That should have taken care of gpsbabel!
+If you don’t want to build the package yourself and trust my work, you may download it from here:

 Get the source from here (by the time of writing gtk-g-rays2-1.06.tar.bz2), then install some dev packages:

 Those where the packages I had to install, but this may vary from your setup.
 If you receive any errors during